kcchawla85/Problemofthedayleetcode/README.md

 Each solution is provided in a separate file with a clear naming convention that indicates the date,question number and the topic it belongs to.
 For example, `01July23_1_TwoSum.cpp` contains the solution for Two Sum problem.

 To find the solution for a particular question, you can navigate through the repository's directory structure and locate the file for the respective question.
-Each solution file contains the code implementation in a C++ programming language.
+Each solution file contains the code implementation in a Python Programming Language.

 ## Contributing